SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 -ge|greater than or equal to
 -eq|is equal to
 Perl uses sh-style comparison operator without the leading -

+test has a number of options/operators for file existence and type

+-e foo|foo exists and is a file
+-d foo|foo exists and is a directory
+-r foo|allowed to read foo

 greater/smaller with strings is generally relative to their position in unicode, which for latin characters tracks ASCII and thus "Z" < "a"
 Comparing a thing with itself is always true, except for: